 Emotional Regulation Depends on Co-Regulation

 Infants don’t regulate their own emotions—they depend entirely on caregivers to help them move from distress to calm.
-Through thousands of repetitions of the cycle (distress → caregiver response → soothing → return to calm), the infant’s nervous system learns how to regulate.
-This process, called co-regulation, literally shapes neural pathways involved in emotional regulation (Thompson, 2008).
+Through thousands of repetitions of this cycle—distress, caregiver response, soothing, return to calm—the infant’s nervous system learns how to regulate.
+This process, called co-regulation, literally shapes neural pathways involved in emotional regulation.

 Brain Structure and Function Change

 Extensive research demonstrates that early adversity literally alters brain structure and function.
-Childhood maltreatment is associated with reduced volume in the hippocampus (involved in memory and emotional regulation), altered amygdala activity (involved in threat detection and emotional processing), and changes in prefrontal cortex development (involved in executive function and impulse control) (McCrory et al., 2024; Teicher & Samson, 2016).
+Childhood maltreatment is associated with reduced volume in the hippocampus—involved in memory and emotional regulation—altered amygdala activity, and changes in prefrontal cortex development.

 Attachment Patterns Become Neural Templates

 The patterns of relationship with primary caregivers become encoded in neural pathways that serve as templates for all future relationships.
 Secure attachment creates neural patterns organized around the expectation that reaching out brings response and that others can be relied upon for comfort and support.
-Insecure attachment creates different patterns—either hyperactivation (anxious preoccupation with relationships) or deactivation (dismissal of relationship needs)—that shape how individuals approach relationships across the lifespan (Coan, 2008).
+Insecure attachment creates different patterns—either hyperactivation, a kind of anxious preoccupation with relationships and fear of abandonment, or deactivation, a learned dismissal of relationship needs as a defense against disappointment—that shape how individuals approach relationships across the lifespan.

-Recent research emphasizes that these early relationship patterns don’t just influence behavior—they shape the developing brain’s architecture through experience-dependent processes.
-The infant brain develops within an interpersonal context, with structural and functional networks shaped by the quality of early caregiver-infant interactions (Callaghan & Tottenham, 2016).
+These early relationship patterns don’t just influence behavior—they shape the developing brain’s architecture through experience-dependent processes.
+The infant brain develops within an interpersonal context, with structural and functional networks shaped by the quality of early caregiver-infant interactions.

-Here’s what’s crucial to understand: the developmental perspective describes vulnerabilities and dispositions, not deterministic causes or fixed destinies.
+Here’s what to understand: the developmental perspective describes vulnerabilities and dispositions, not deterministic causes or fixed destinies.
 Early experiences create patterns of nervous system organization that make certain outcomes more likely when faced with particular stressors or challenges.
 But many people who experience significant childhood adversity do not develop addiction or mental illness.
 Many find healing through subsequent relationships, through therapy, through circumstances that support nervous system reorganization.
-(Crucially, one has to do something to heal; just hoping things will improve on their own does not work.
-More on that below and in the guide for therapists.)

-We are shaped by what happened to us in childhood, but we are not determined by it.
-The developmental perspective explains why certain vulnerabilities exist, why some people struggle more than others with addiction or mental illness despite apparently similar life circumstances, why approaches that work for one person might fail for another.
-Understanding this allows us to design interventions that address the underlying patterns rather than just managing surface symptoms.
+Understanding the developmental perspective explains why certain vulnerabilities exist, why some people struggle more than others with addiction or mental illness despite apparently similar life circumstances, why approaches that work for one person might fail for another.
+It allows us to design interventions that address the underlying patterns rather than just managing surface symptoms.

-One of the most important insights from developmental neuroscience is the concept of sensitive or critical periods—windows of time when particular brain systems are especially plastic and responsive to environmental input.
+One of the most important insights from developmental neuroscience is the concept of sensitive periods—windows of time when particular brain systems are especially plastic and responsive to environmental input.
 During these periods, the brain is organizing itself based on the environment it encounters.
-Experiences during sensitive periods have disproportionate impact on neural development compared to similar experiences occurring outside these windows (Knudsen, 2004).
+Experiences during sensitive periods have disproportionate impact on neural development compared to similar experiences occurring outside these windows.

-For example, the first three years of life represent a critical period for the development of stress response systems, emotional regulation capacities, and attachment patterns.
-Adversity during this period has particularly profound effects on these systems.
+The first three years of life represent a critical period for the development of stress response systems, emotional regulation capacities, and attachment patterns.
+Adversity during this period has particularly profound effects.
 Similarly, adolescence represents a sensitive period for the development of executive functions, social cognition, and the consolidation of identity.
-Adversity during adolescence can disrupt these developmental processes in ways that create lasting vulnerability.

 This doesn’t mean experiences outside these windows don’t matter—they do.
 But it helps explain why early adversity has such lasting impact and why interventions targeting these early patterns can be so powerful.
 We’re not just addressing current symptoms; we’re working with foundational patterns laid down during periods of maximal neural plasticity.

-Another crucial piece: many of the patterns that create vulnerability in children are themselves transmitted across generations.
-Parents who experienced adversity in their own childhoods often carry unresolved trauma, attachment difficulties, and nervous system dysregulation that affect their capacity to provide attuned, responsive caregiving—not because they’re bad parents, but because they’re parenting from their own unhealed wounds (Narayan et al., 2021).
+Another piece: many of the patterns that create vulnerability in children are themselves transmitted across generations.
+Parents who experienced adversity in their own childhoods often carry unresolved trauma, attachment difficulties, and nervous system dysregulation that affect their capacity to provide attuned, responsive caregiving—not because they’re bad parents, but because they’re parenting from their own unhealed wounds.

 This perspective should evoke compassion rather than blame.
 The parent who was unable to provide consistent co-regulation because of their own depression, the caregiver who modeled avoidance because that’s how they learned to cope, the family system organized around managing one member’s addiction—these patterns make sense when we understand them developmentally.
 And recognizing them allows us to interrupt intergenerational transmission by addressing the underlying patterns rather than just responding to surface behaviors.